alphagov/re-build-systems-test/README.md

 # Reliability Engineering - Build Systems

-This repository provides the infrastructure code for provisioning a containerised Jenkins platform on AWS.
+This repository provides the infrastructure code for provisioning a containerised Jenkins platform on AWS, consisting of a master node and an agents node (see the architectural section below for more details).

 ## Architectural documentation